Granting access to synchronise Entra ID shared mailboxes

 To grant the permission:

-1. Select Roles and Administrators or use the search feature to quickly find the section.
+1. Select Microsoft Entra, Roles and Administrators or use the search feature to quickly find the section.

 1. Search for the Security Reader role